raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 ```
 --- /hint ---
 --- hint ---
-Keep adding blocks to the bottom of your code until all your GPIO pins are set to `output high`{:class="blockmoreblocks"}
+Keep adding blocks at the bottom of your code until all your GPIO pins are set to `output high`{:class="blockmoreblocks"}.
 ```blocks
 	when flag clicked
 	set gpio (17) to [output high v] :: extension